Cyclobenzaprine: 7 things you should know

-How it works
+1. How it works

-- Cyclobenzaprine will not reduce muscle spasm due to central nervous system (CNS) disease, such as cerebral palsy.
+- Cyclobenzaprine will not reduce muscle spasms due to central nervous system (CNS) disease, such as cerebral palsy.

-- Most studied skeletal muscle relaxant.
+- Cyclobenzaprine is the most studied skeletal muscle relaxant.

 - Long-lasting effects.

 - Cyclobenzaprine has not been associated with addiction; however, abrupt discontinuation may produce symptoms such as nausea, headache, and a general feeling of discomfort.
 The dosage of cyclobenzaprine is best tapered off slowly on discontinuation.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include: